-Given Estonia's gaining EU membership in 2004 and joining the European single labour market and being within the Schengen treaty space, the assumption of our research was that historical context would hold reduced salience for the two main ethnic groups of Estonia, giving way to perceptions, expressions, and nuances of some more modern, common European identity.
-Such assumptions are foregrounded by a number of social, economic, and demographic shifts since having joined the EU.
+Given Estonia's gaining EU membership in 2004 and joining the European single labour market and being within the Schengen treaty space, the assumption of our research was that historical context would hold reduced salience for the two main ethnic groups of Estonia, giving way to perceptions, expressions and nuances of some more modern, common European identity.
+Such assumptions are foregrounded by a number of social, economic and demographic shifts since having joined the EU, not least, the dramatic halving of Estonian youth unemployment to just 10%.

-In researching the inter-relationships between Estonians, and Estonian Russians in contemporary Estonia - with particular interest in the contemporary orientation towards, and patterns of identification with, Estonia's past - domains of interest included 'Estonians', 'Russians in Estonia', 'Russians in Russia' and 'Estonian Government'; while themes embraced constructions of the past, including the context of the Soviet Union's role in WW II.
+In researching the inter-relationships between etics, emics, Estonians and Estonian Russians in contemporary Estonia - with particular interest in the contemporary orientation towards, and patterns of identification with, Estonia's past - domains of interest included 'Estonians', 'Russians in Estonia', 'Russians in Russia' and 'Estonian Government'; while themes embraced constructions of the past, including the context of the Soviet Union's role in WW II.
 Findings suggest that recent events on the streets of Tallinn (April 2007) appear to be related to the role of the Soviet Union in WW II inter alia, where its construction as 'occupier of Eastern Europe (as opposed to 'liberator') forms a 'core evaluative dimension of identity' for the Estonians, together with the 'Bronze Soldier' having no symbolic salience or relation to the Estonian identity.
-Findings, such as Estonian Russians expressing much stronger idealistic identification with 'Estonians' than with their own "titular" group, will be used to further demonstrate ISA etic concepts that incorporate emic values and beliefs in contemporary Estonia.
+Findings, such as Estonian Russians expressing much stronger idealistic identification with 'Estonians' than with their own "titular" group, will be used to further demonstrate ISA etic concepts that incorporate emic values and beliefs, in contemporary Estonia.